eresearchqut/VirReport/README.md

 ## Outputs
 The folders are structured as follows:
 - 00_quality_filtering/Sample_name: this folder will output FASTQC of raw or filtered fastq files, cutadapt and umi_tools log files, a quality_trimmed.fastq.gz file and by default a fastq.gz file including reads only matching the size specified in the nextflow.config file)
-- 00_quality_filter/qc_report: this folder contains summaries for all samples included in the index_example.csv file
+- 00_quality_filter/qc_report: this folder contains QC summaries for all samples included in the index_example.csv file

-- 01_VirReport/Sample_name/Assembly: fasta file which includes the assembled contigs before and after CAP3, for example MT020_velvet_assembly_21-22nt.fasta, MT001_velvet_cap3_21-22nt_rename.fasta
+- 01_VirReport/Sample_name/assembly: fasta file which includes the assembled contigs before and after CAP3.
+For example MT020_velvet_assembly_21-22nt.fasta, MT001_velvet_cap3_21-22nt_rename.fasta

 - 01_VirReport/Sample_name/blastn/NT: this folder contains all blastn results, filtered results limited to only viruses and viroid top 5 hit matches and the final BlastTools.jar summary output.
 For example: MT020_velvet_21-22nt_megablast_vs_NT.bls, MT020_velvet_21-22nt_megablast_vs_NT_top5Hits.txt, MT020_velvet_21-22nt_megablast_vs_NT_top5Hits_virus_viroids_final.txt, summary_MT029_velvet_21-22nt_megablast_vs_NT_top5Hits_virus_viroids_final.txt
 Analysis using the viral db will also be saved in 01_VirReport/Sample_name/blastn/viral_db MT001_velvet_21-22nt_blastn_vs_localdb.bls, summary_MT001_velvet_21-22nt_blastn_vs_localdb.bls_viruses_viroids_ICTV.txt

-- 01_VirReport/Sample_name/blastx/NT: this folder contains blastx outputs.
+- 01_VirReport/Sample_name/blastx/NT: this folder contains the blastx outputs.

-- 01_VirReport/Sample_name/Assembly: this folder ontains filtered blast summary with various coverage statistics for each virus and viroid hit, and associated consensus fasta file and vcf file.
+- 01_VirReport/Sample_name/alignments: this folder contains a filtered blast summary with various coverage statistics for each virus and viroid hit, and associated consensus fasta file and vcf file.
+The results for each sample are saved in a separate folder.
 For example: MT020_21-22nt_top_scoring_targets_with_cov_stats.txt, MT020_21-22nt_MK929590_Peach_latent_mosaic_viroid.consensus.fasta, MT020_21-22nt_MK929590_Peach_latent_mosaic_viroid_sequence_variants.vcf.gz

 - 01_VirReport/Summary: this folder contains a summary of results for all samples included in the index.csv file.
-This summay table includes a cross-contamination prediction flag.
+The summay table includes a cross-contamination prediction flag.
 For example: run_top_scoring_targets_with_cov_stats_with_cont_flag_21-22nt_0.01.txt

 - 02_VirusDetect/Sample_name: this folder includes a results folder with blastn and blastx summary.
 For example: MT016_21-22nt.blastn.summary.txt and MT016_21-22nt.blastx.summary.txt